ganesh76/ScalerTest/README.md

 ## Description

 * Kotlin with MVVM
-* Used jetpack navgition retrofit with moshi and Exoplayer
+* Used jetpack navigation with retrofit, moshi and Exoplayer
 * Used room db for sorting based on view count and timestamp

 <img src="Screenshot_1.png"  width=250> <img src="Screenshot_2.png"  width=250>